-Richard III sat uneasily on his throne in 1483, the deep distrust of the nobility had been engendered by the manner of Lord Hastings demise and the apparent disappearance of the Edward V and his brother.
+Richard III sat uneasily on his throne in 1483, the deep distrust of the nobility had been engendered by the manner of Lord Hastings demise and the apparent disappearance of Edward V and his brother.
 At Lincoln, on 11th October, Richard received the disconcerting news that his greatest ally, the Duke of Buckingham, had deserted his cause and risen against him.
 Buckingham's reasons remain obscure, he was said to regret his former conduct, but it may have been that he did not feel himself rewarded richly enough for it.
 It has been suggested that, as he was directly descended from Edward III's youngest son himself, his earlier support of Richard was part of a design to clear his own path to the throne.

-In conspiracy with the Woodvilles and the Lancastrian pretender, Henry Tudor, he rose simultaneously with them.
+Henry Tudor's ships ran into a storm and were forced to return to Brittany.
 The Duke of Norfolk, who remained loyal to the king, blocked their way to London.
 Buckingham's army began to desert.
 Morton, who had probably incited the rebellion himself, fled to Flanders.
 Buckingham then abandoned the remnants of his army but was captured and his requests for an audience with the king refused, he was beheaded on Richard's orders.

 Parliament passed the Act of Titulus Regius, ratifying Richard's claim to the throne and bastardising Edward IV's children.
 To acquire a trusted ally, Richard married his illegitimate daughter, Katherine, to the Earl of Huntingdon and promoted him to high office in Wales.
-The King relied in the north on the Earls of Westmorland and Northumberland, and Lord Stanley, an unwise action, since the latter was married to Henry Tudor's mother, Lady Margaret Beaufort.
+The King replied in the north on the Earls of Westmorland and Northumberland, and Lord Stanley, an unwise action, since the latter was married to Henry Tudor's mother, Lady Margaret Beaufort.

-Tragically, in April, Richard's only son as divine retribution for his treatment of his brother's sons.
-Clarence had left a son Edward, Earl of Warwick, but he still remained under his father's attainder and Richard decided to appoint his sister Elizabeth's son, John, Earl of Lincoln, as his heir.
+Many in that superstitious age saw the death of Richard's only son as divine retribution for his treatment of his brother Edward IV's sons.
+Clarence had left a son Edward Plantagenet, Earl of Warwick, but he remained under his father's attainder and Richard decided to appoint his sister Elizabeth's son, John, Earl of Lincoln, as his heir.

-After Anne's death rumours arose that he had poisoned her, though ungrounded in fact, they amply illustrate Richard's subjects suspicions of him.
-He was forced to make an humiliating public denial of the rumours, stating that he was not glad at her death "but as sorry and as heavy in heart as a man can be" and to deny that he harboured plans for an incestuous marriage with his niece.
+After Anne's death rumours arose that he had poisoned her and was planning to marry his niece, Elizabeth of York, to secure a stronger claim to the throne.
+Although ungrounded in fact, they amply illustrate Richard's subjects suspicions of him.
+He was forced to make a humiliating public denial of the rumours, stating that he was not glad at her death "but as sorry and as heavy in heart as a man can be" and to deny that he harboured plans for an incestuous marriage with his niece.